miguel-ara/Pizza_Ingredients_Json/README.md

 # Pizza_Ingredients_XML
-Based on pizza orders, determing the ingredients Pizza Maven should buy in order to become a more efficient restaurant in terms of stock management and saving the results of such suggestions to a xml file.
+Based on pizza orders, determining the ingredients Pizza Maven should buy in order to become a more efficient restaurant in terms of stock management and saving the results of such suggestions to a xml file.
 To do so, in the first place you have to run in the python terminal the following command: "pip install -r requirements.txt", which will automatically download the necessary libraries for the actual program to work correctly.
 The program is called